Gboard v6.9 prepares Smart Replies to messenger notifications, deeper Bitmoji integration, and more [APK Teardown]

 <string name="universal_media_search_hint">Search all media</string>

-I'll venture a slightly stretched theory that Gboard might be adding this so users can search for something like 'cat' and get back personal photos of their cats, much the same way as it works in Google Photos, but obviously not limited to just Google's services.
+I'll venture a slightly stretched theory that Gboard might be adding this so users can search for something like 'cat' and get back personal photos of their cats, much the same way as it works in Google Photos.
 This would make a lot of sense in messaging applications where it would often be more convenient and consistent to use the keyboard that's already open than to use the somewhat inconsistent interfaces implemented across various other apps.
 Again, just a theory, but it sounds plausible.

 Bitmoji enhancements and Make your own GIF